Eschatologue/CM_wiki/docs/class/barbarian/ancestral-guardian.md

 The guardian spirits that aid you can provide supernatural protection to those you defend.
 { .quote }

-While your **:ui-rage: Rage**{ .em } is active and another creature you can see within 30 feet of you takes damage, you can use your **:rsc-r: Reaction**{ .rsc } to reduce that damage by 2d6.
+While your **:ui-rage: Rage**{ .em } is active and another creature you can see within 30 feet of you takes damage, you can use your **:rsc-r: Reaction**{.rsc} to reduce that damage by 2d6.
 The damage reduction increases by an extra 1d6 at level 10 (3d6) and level 14 (4d6).

 ### Level 10: Consult the Spirits